 Previous fellows: Redmond Barry Fellowship

-Dr Michael Davis's research topic was 'The Greg Dening papers: using ethnographic history in writing about Aboriginal/European environmental encounters'.
+Dr Michael Davis researched the topic: 'The Greg Dening papers: using ethnographic history in writing about Aboriginal/European environmental encounters'.

-Marguerita Stephens' research topic was 'Assistant Protector William Thomas and the Kulin people, 1839–1867: the end of things?'.
+Marguerita Stephens researched the topic: 'Assistant Protector William Thomas and the Kulin people, 1839–1867: the end of things?'.

 David Pear researched the early years and musical influences of the Australian composer Percy Grainger.

-Jim Davidson's research topic was 'Bigger than little: literary magazine culture in Melbourne between 1940 and 1988'.
+Jim Davidson researched the topic: 'Bigger than little: literary magazine culture in Melbourne between 1940 and 1988'.

-Colin Holden's research topic was 'Rome in Melbourne: the Piranesi collections in the Baillieu and State Libraries'.
+Colin Holden researched the topic: 'Rome in Melbourne: the Piranesi collections in the Baillieu and State Libraries'.

-Andrew Dodd's research topic was 'Unknown genius: the architecture of John James Clark'.
+Andrew Dodd researched the topic: 'Unknown genius: the architecture of John James Clark'.

-Danielle Clode's research topic was 'A future in flames: wildfire in a changing climate'.
+Danielle Clode researched the topic: 'A future in flames: wildfire in a changing climate'.

-Kristin Otto's research topic was 'Capital: Melbourne when it was the capital city of Australia 1901–27'.
+Kristin Otto researched the topic: 'Capital: Melbourne when it was the capital city of Australia 1901–27'.

-Kathleen Fennessy's research topic was 'Ploughing with one heifer: colonial Victorians learning the land'.
+Kathleen Fennessy researched the topic: 'Ploughing with one heifer: colonial Victorians learning the land'.

-Olivier Burckhardt's research topic was 'Pencilled lines on poetry'.
+Olivier Burckhardt researched the topic: 'Pencilled lines on poetry'.